Increase onboarding quality with metrics & KPIs

 NPS = Promoters (in percent of all respondents) - Detractors (in percent of all respondents)

-Improve onboarding process with metrics and KPIs
+Improve the onboarding process with key figures and KPIs